gvergnaud/use-middleware-reducer/README.md

 An efficient react hook to benefit from the huge middleware ecosystem of [Redux](https://github.com/reduxjs/redux).

-With this hook, you can use any redux middleware inside one of your React component, without using redux itself!
+With this hook, you can use **any** Redux middleware inside one of your React component, without using Redux itself!

+This package exports a [Typescript](https://github.com/Microsoft/TypeScript) type defintion.

 ## Installation